 To start with, being aware of your breathing will help to reduce anxiety, as you will feel reassured that you can breathe easily in the scanner.

-One version that people do is what is called “square breathing”, which is to count when breathing in, count while holding that breath, count while breathing out, and then count before taking the next breath.
+There are various “parts” of breathing and these are, breathing in, breathing out, and pausing one’s breath in between.
+One thing some people find useful is to count during the various parts of breathing.
+One version of this that people do is what is called “square breathing”, which is to count when breathing in, count while holding that breath, count while breathing out, and then count before taking the next breath.
 As one repeats this process, many find it calming.
 Depending on your preference, you can choose the number you count to in each part.

+I do a simpler version of counting.
 I usually just count slowly while breathing in, and then count slowly while breathing out.

 You can of course invent counting patterns that suit you better.